|

 AbstractList selectRangeInto(<Object> startObj, <Object> endObj, <AbstractList> list)

-startObj
+startObj and

-inclusive and copies them into list
+endObj inclusive and copies them into list.
+It

-doesn't matter if endObj
+doesn't matter if endObj comes before startObj in

 the list—the algorithm will behave as if they were swapped.
 If the

-list contains duplicates of startObj
+list contains duplicates of startObj or endObj the

 resulting selection is undefined.
-For conveniece, list
+For conveniece, list is the

 return value so you can say